 Name of the issuing ExCB

-Conditions on certification, if any

 IECEx Facilities Audit Report

 Content

 A FAR is prepared and issued by an ExCB recording the assessment of an Ex Service Facility’s quality system for compliance with the IECEx inspection and maintenance requirements.
 The assessment includes assessing conformity of the Service Facility’s documented quality system with the requirements of the IECEx Certified Service Facilities Scheme in addition to assessing the implementation of the quality system by the Service Facility and the system for verifying competency of Ex inspection and maintenance staff.